Constraints on dark matter annihilation to fermions and a photon: Introduction

 In indirect detection of dark matter, we search for faint signals of dark matter annihilation and decay from the cosmos amidst the overwhelming conventional astrophysical background.
-Indirect detection of dark matter can give us information about dark matter properties which are not easily accessible otherwise~\cite{Ng:2013xha}.
+These searches can give us information about their properties which are not easily accessible otherwise~\cite{Ng:2013xha}.
 Due to the enormous and varied astrophysical background, it is often necessary to either search for a signal unique to the dark matter particle candidate or device clever search strategies~\cite{Speckhard:2015eva}.

 Dark matter interactions to the Standard Model sector can be parametrized by higher dimensional non-renormalizable operators using the effective field theory technique \cite{Beltran:2008xg,Beltran:2010ww,Goodman:2010ku,Goodman:2010yf,Goodman:2010qn,Harnik:2008uu,Cao:2009uw,Cheung:2012gi,DeSimone:2013gj,Bell:2015sza,Bell:2013wua,Carpenter:2015xaa}.
 These operators are suppressed by different powers of the effective cut-off scale $\Lambda$.
 If the new physics is sufficiently decoupled from the Standard Model particles then this is an adequate description.
 There have been recent discussion about the validity of effective field theory, especially at the colliders~\cite{Shoemaker:2011vi,Busoni:2013lha,Busoni:2014sya,Busoni:2014haa}.
 In spite of its limitations, effective field theory approach to dark matter is useful to classify various interactions and make progress in understanding dark matter physics.